 Some writers excel at spontaneously writing any ideas that pop into their minds.
 On the other hand, some approach writing in a much more methodical way, planning every step of the process.
 The first type of writer mentioned is the “gardener”, while the second one is the “architect”.
-These styles seem to conflict with each other, but is that really the case?
+Which is better, the gardener vs architect, and which suits you better?

-This type of writer relies a lot on his emotions to write, allowing them to do the work for him.
+The gardener is aptly called so because of the way they allow their stories to progress.
+After having a “seedling” of an idea, they “water” and tend to this idea, letting it grow on its own.
+This type of writer relies a lot on their emotions to write, allowing them to do the work.
 As a result, they generally end up with pretty exciting and fresh content.

-This type of writer, oppositely, has a much more planned approach for writing.
+The architect is the opposite of a gardener.
+This type of writer has a much more planned approach for writing.
 Rather than writing as words come to you, an architect plans ahead and thinks what and how he is going to write something.

 What’s the Best Type?